 NATIONAL LOST DOG AWARENESS DAY

-Each year on April 23rd, National Lost Dog Awareness Day increases awareness concerning missing dogs and to celebrate reunions.
+Each year on April 23rd, National Lost Dog Awareness Day increases awareness concerning missing dogs and celebrates reunions.

 Preventative steps to take:

 - Keep your dog secure.
-Whether on a leash or a fenced yard, your dog is less likely to wander if it’s secured.
+Whether on a leash or in a fenced yard, your dog is less likely to wander if it is secured.

 - Training is valuable.
-Dogs who have been trained either by a professional are less likely to go missing.
-Most importantly, they learn recall commands, but formal obedience training offers owners valuable information that can lead to a better relationship between pet and owner.
+Dogs who have been trained by a professional are less likely to go missing.
+Most importantly, they learn recall commands.
+Formal obedience training also offers owners valuable information that can lead to a better relationship between pet and owner.

 - Always supervise your animal.
 Dogs, especially expensive purebreds, can be stolen even from a fenced yard.

 - Tags and microchipping help with the recovery of a missing animal.
 These steps must be completed when you first receive your new family member.
-Tags are inexpensive, but dogs can slip a collar.
-Many pet adoptions sites will hold microchipping events for a fraction of the cost, and the price is coming down all the time.
-It’s essential to keep the information on the microchip or tag up to date.
-It is only as useful as the information listed in helping recover your pet.
+While tags are inexpensive to protect your pet, dogs can slip a collar.
+Many pet adoption sites will hold microchipping events for a fraction of the cost.
+The price is coming down all the time too.
+It is essential to keep the information on the microchip or tag up to date also.
+It is only as useful as the information listed on the chip in helping recover your pet.